 Thomas Sheriff Place has a good area of private lawned garden, hidden behind a beautiful wall and which extends to around 0.23 acres of garden that wraps around the west side of the house and slopes down from the terrace to a fenced boundary over-looking an attractive mature woodland with beautiful and extensive scenic countryside walking area reached via the gate at the bottom of the lawn.
 A rear access and private garage are reached from the back of the garden.

 Situated behind wrought iron, electric gates, Henley Park is approached over a long private driveway of aprox 3/4 miles to the owners estate and is bordered by well-maintained communal lawns and woodland.
 To the front there is a turning space with parking area and to the rear, a detached double garage and two private allocated parking spaces.

-Henley Park has many tales to tell from the Black Death to royalty, sexual scandal and a role in the Second World War effort.
-The one-time royal hunting estate's historic mansion house occupies an imposing position on a ridge north of the village of Normandy and is set within parkland, with views over woodland to the Hogs Back.
-Normandy can trace its history back to the Conqueror, whilst Henley Park was part of the royal Forest of Windsor as early as the 12th Century.
-After a succession of royal and noble owners it finally passed in to private hands around 1630.
+History: The one-time Royal hunting estate's historic mansion house occupies an imposing position on a ridge north of the village of Normandy and is set within parkland and community land of 17 acres, with views over woodland to the Hogs Back.
+Normandy can trace its history back to the Conqueror, whilst Henley Park was part of the Royal Forest of Windsor as early as the 12th Century from when it is told that each Royal that stayed on the estate planted a tree which are thought to line the driveway today.
+After a succession of Royal and noble owners it finally passed in to private hands around 1630.
 It was rebuilt in the Georgian style and was finally restored in 1998.
 The property offers elegant and spacious accommodation over four floors with characteristic features and style reminiscent of its origins.